Zakia-Alfatikhul-Aziz/Zakia-Alfatikhul-Aziz/README.md

-- 👋 Hi, I’m @Zakia-Alfatikhul-Aziz

-Ajari saya_
+* 👋 Hi Assalamu'alaikum

+* Saya @Zakia-Alfatikhul-Aziz

+* Senang bertemu dengan anda

-Terima kasih_
+* Terima kasih

 <!---
 Zakia-Alfatikhul-Aziz/Zakia-Alfatikhul-Aziz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.